2022–23 Championnat National 2

-The 2022–23 Championnat National 2 is the 25th season of the fourth tier in the French football league system in its current format.
-This season the competition is contested by 64 clubs split geographically across four groups of 16 teams.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The competition started on 20 August 2022 and is scheduled to complete on 3 June 2023.
+The 2022–23 Championnat National 2 was the 25th season of the fourth tier in the French football league system in its current format.
+This season the competition was contested by 64 clubs split geographically across four groups of 16 teams.
+The teams included amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
+The competition started on 20 August 2022 and completed on 3 June 2023.

 Teams

 On 13 July 2022, the FFF ratified the constitution of the competition, and published the groups.

-Changes from the 2021-22 season are:
+Changes from the 2021-22 season were: